Fett-Mops/CustomTkinter-Formula-Book/README.md

 ## Introduction
 Welcome to the CustomTkinter Formula Book repository!
 This project is a custom-made formula book built using the CustomTkinter library in Python.
 As the maintainer of this project and a newcomer, we're excited to have you join our community.
 This README will provide you with important information about the project and how to get started.

+## Important
+Currently not functional if it is here would be a penguin

 ## Table of Contents
 - [Aims](#aims)
 - [Getting Started](#getting-started)